pauliyobo/cytolk/README.md

 # good, let's now output some text on the braille display, if any in use
 Tolk.braille("hello")

+# now that we're done with the library, we can ust unload it
+Tolk.unload()
 ```

 ## Known issues